vbrilon/Live-tracks-guide/docs/tempo-map-from-click.md

 # Tempo Map From Click (Automatic)

+Summary: Build tempo.mid from click audio so a DAW’s bar/beat grid matches the song; place cues/MIDI precisely, then export audio cues for Ableton.

 Goal: Build a tempo map (tempo.mid) from each song’s click audio so your DAW’s bar/beat grid aligns exactly.
 This lets you place cues and MIDI on the grid quickly, then export audio cues for Ableton.

 Two paths